 Why do I need to backup computer files?

 It is a nagging question while some users still don't attach importance to files backup.
 They always think "data loss will never happen to me".
-But I have heard too many tragedies of people who lost all files because of system crashes, hard disk failure, power surge, or natural disaster.
+But I have heard too many tragedies of people who lost all files because of system crashes, hard disk failure, power surge, or natural disaster, and get badly influences.
 So, if you spend much time on your computer, backup should be a must-have job during your computer experience.

 Files backup can help you return things to normal when disaster strikes.
 By backing up files, you have a copy of your files.
 In this way, if your computer crashes or is attacked by a virus, you are still able to restore files from backup images to your computer.
 Unlike disk backup, file backup only backup the files which are of the most importance to you or cannot easily replaced, such as financial information, digital photos, music, videos or programs.